ErdbeerenindenBergen/tenmo-venmo/capstone/README.md

+# TEnmo - A Venmo Application in Java

+This project was completed as a second capstone project for Tech Elevator's Java Bootcamp.
+It is a command line interface program that works like Venmo -- users can send "bucks" to each other.

+All requirements and all optional requirements were met.

 # Module 2 Capstone - TEnmo

 Congratulations—you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
 However, they don't have a product yet.
 You've been tasked with writing a RESTful API server and command-line application.